vgesteljasper/Router/README.md

 $router->get('/', 'PageController@index');
 $router->get('/projects/{slug}', function($route) { /* ... */ });

 // Optional: Add a name to the route.
-This will be available on the route object.
+This name will be available on the route object.
-$router->post('/uploads', 'UploadController@create')->name('uploads-route');
+$router
+    ->post('/uploads', 'UploadController@create')
+    ->name('uploads-route')
+    ->use('UploadMiddleware');
+// The `use` method is for running middleware before the route handler is called.
+// You can chain `use` calls like `->use('...')->use('...');` to add multiple.
+// The router will call the `run` method on the class you provide.
+// If `run` returns true, the next middleware will be called or the route handler
+// when there is no further middleware.
+// You can do anything to the $route object inside the middleware.
+// Returning anything else then true will stop the router.
+// You should handle termination yourself.

 // Optional: Define a fallback route in case no route matches.
 $router->fallback('ErrorController@NoMatch');